Skip to content

 Applying heat, cold, or alternating heat and cold can be very effective for relieving pain and inflammation.
 Try applying heat—either by warm towels, hot packs, or a shower—2 to 3 times a day for about 20 to 30 minutes.
 Heat treatment should be warm, not too hot.
 For cold, try applying a cold pack to your joints for 10 to 20 minutes as needed.
 Do not put a cold pack directly on your skin, instead use a thin towel or pillowcase.

-5. Self-talk
+4. Self-talk

 Your thoughts, the way you talk to yourself, can deeply influence your outlook on pain and experience of it.
 Research shows that you can learn to reframe your thoughts and think in ways that ease or lessen the painful experience.
 Practicing positive self-talk is a helpful tool for reminding yourself that you can control your pain.
-Check out this workbook for reframing your negative thoughts.

 Have questions about how Bold can help?
 Email us at hello@agebold.com.